PascalCoinDev/PascalCoin/README.md

 ## History:

 ### CURRENT DEVELOPMENT (4.0.3b)
+- TESTNET:
+  - Added functions to automatically receive new accounts for new installed fresh nodes
 - Major refactoring:
   - Change TRawBytes from "AnsiString" to "TBytes" type
   - Do not use AnsiString type for simple string types, use String instead